Edward N. Hall: Early life

-Edward Nathaniel Holtzberg was born in Forest Hills, Queens, New York City, the son of Rose Moskowitz and Barnett Holtzberg, a furrier.
+Edward Nathaniel Holtzberg was born on 4 August 1914 in Forest Hills, Queens, New York City, the son of Rose Moskowitz and Barnett Holtzberg, a furrier.
 His family was Jewish.
 He had a younger brother, Theodore (Ted), who became an accomplished physicist.
 Ted worked for the Manhattan Project and became an atomic spy, passing nuclear secrets to the Soviet Union.
 The family company his father worked for, J. Holtzberg and Sons, went broke during the Great Depression and the banks foreclosed, but Edward gained admission to Townsend Harris Hall Prep School by passing a competitive examination.
 He earned a Bachelor of Science degree from the College of the City of New York, where education was free, in 1935 and a professional degree in chemical engineering the following year.

 Jobs for chemical engineers were hard to find during the Great Depression years, and despite having two degrees, he was unable to find work.
-He suspected that this was due to the prevalent antisemitism in the United States, and in 1936 he and his brother Ted, then 11, legally changed their surname to "Hall".
+He suspected that this was due to then-prevalent antisemitism in the United States, and in 1936 he and his brother Ted, then 11, legally changed their surname to "Hall".
 He still had trouble finding work as a chemical engineer, and for a time worked as an auto mechanic, a steamfitter, a plumber, an electrician and a radio repairman.